8 Ways to Know if You Need a Chatbot For Your Business

-Before you start shopping around for chatbot platforms, thoroughly examine your processes.
-For example, chatbots can help improve:
+Before you start shopping around for chatbot providers, thoroughly examine your processes.
+For example, chatbots can:

-- Reducing cart abandonment by offering to help with the checkout process or give a discount code.
+- Reduce cart abandonment by offering to help with the checkout process or give a discount code.

-- Boosting sales leads by asking visitors necessary questions.
+- Boost sales leads by asking visitors qualifying questions and collect contact information.

-- Automating common tasks like scheduling meetings, collecting feedback and sharing promotions.
+- Automate common tasks like scheduling demos, collecting feedback and sharing promotions.

 Using live chat as your primary service channel may be a better option.
 It’s a direct line of communication that can help with long waiting times, slow responses, missed leads and other pain points of phone and email customer service.

-This was the solution Frankfurt School of Finance & Management adopted.
+This was the solution Frankfurt School of Finance & Management chose.
 The school first considered adding a chatbot to improve its online presence but found that live chat suited their needs better.

 Building a chatbot infrastructure is a costly matter.
 Before investing in it, we wanted to assess how students respond to chat as a contact channel.Florian Fürst, Frankfurt School

-Take a look at our post "Live Chat Benefits in Theory and Numbers" to get a better idea if live chat is right for you.
+Take a look at our post “10 research-backed live chat benefits for businesses” to get a better idea if live chat is right for you.

 Take Capital One’s chatbot “Eno” as an example.
 The banking assistant was built from scratch in three months using real customer conversations from chat logs.